SIG-SDP: Sparse Interference Graph-Aided Semidefinite Programming for Large-Scale Wireless Time-Sensitive Networking: Conclusion

 \section{Conclusion}

-In this paper, we proposed the SIG-SDP framework for slot assignments to manage interference in large-scale WTSN to reduce the number of slots used while ensuring high reliability.
+This paper proposed the SIG-SDP framework for slot assignments to manage interference in large-scale WTSN to reduce the number of slots used while ensuring high reliability.
 We have shown how to exploit the sparsity of interference graphs to reduce the complexity of solving the problem, e.g., using the chromatic numbers of sparse graphs to bound the minimum number of slots, and using sparse random sketching to approximate the optimal PSD matrix.
-Consequently, the framework operates at a near-linear complexity as the number of users increases, which is more scalable than the existing polynomial-complexity SDP methods.
-However, we have shown that the framework still requires a larger computing time than simple heuristic methods when returning the slot assignments.
-Consequently, compared to the heuristic ones, the out-performance of the proposed methods, e.g., the reliability improvement, vanishes when the interference in the network varies fast.
-This implied that further reducing computing time is needed in future studies.
-For example, research could be conducted on machine learning methods that perform one-shot mapping from the graphs directly to the minimum number of slots and the optimal PSD matrix.
-Additionally, this work considered a channel model without fading, and path gains can be deterministically measured.
-When considering fading channels, the edges of graphs could be stochastic and hardly be measured explicitly.
-In this case, how to construct stochastic graphs and exploit their sparsity will be a challenge.
+Consequently, the framework has a near-linear complexity as the number of users increases, which is more scalable than the existing polynomial-complexity SDP methods.
+However, we have shown that the framework still requires a larger computing time than simple heuristics when returning the slot assignments.
+Consequently, the out-performance of the proposed methods compared to the heuristics, e.g., the reliability improvement, vanishes when the interference in the network varies fast.